 - 1/2 tsp garlic powder

-- 1 tsp salt-free Mrs. Dash Onion & Herb Seasoning (or other salt-free seasoning)
+- 1 tsp salt-free Mrs. Dash Onion & Herb Seasoning + sprinkle on top of casserole

 - salt and pepper, to taste